chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

 ========================================

 This package includes pure-Python base classes, and a full integration for a stock Plone 2.0.5 portal.
-The intention is that you will use the base classes and the Plone example to build a custom integration for your Zope-based application.
-Here's how to use the Plone integration:
+If you are not using stock Plone 2.0.5 content types, then you will need to use the base classes and the Plone example to build a custom integration for your Zope-based application.

+Here's how to test-drive the bundled Plone integration:

     1. Install Plone 2.0.5 <http://plone.org/download/>.